link1905/system-design-101/content/docs/data-persistence/distributed-database/_index.md

 - **Prevent Data Loss**: If data exists only on a single server, a failure could result in total data loss.
 Distributing data ensures it can be recovered in the event of failure.
-- **Improve Performance**: Multiple servers can handle requests concurrently, reducing the load on any single server.
+- **Improve Performance**: Multiple servers can handle read requests concurrently, reducing the load on any single server.
 - **Increase Availability**: If the primary server fails, a replica can be promoted to replace it quickly, minimizing downtime.

 ## Data Consistency